simplex-chat/simplex-chat/blog/20230722-simplex-chat-v5-2-message-delivery-receipts.md

 ### Problems of public groups

-As I wrote above, not all messages are received, or, at least, they may be substantially delayed.
+As I wrote above, the major problem is that not all messages are received by all members, or, at least, they may be substantially delayed.
 Additional problems are various scenarios when the list of members gets out of sync for different members.

 How to cope with these problems?

 It really helps to only use one link shared with the members to join the group - the one created by the client that is most frequently online, ideally always online.
-This is often confusing, as any group admin can create group link, and share it with the members, and if this admin is not online, the new member won't be able to join.
+This is sometimes confusing, as any group admin can create another group link, and share it with the members, and if this admin is not online, the new member won't be able to join.

-We will be adding some new group features to make it easier to manage - for example, we plan to add an option to fix the connection with the member that you failed to connect to by passing the link out-of-band.
-This can be particularly helpful for average size groups of 20-50 people where it's important to see all messages.
+We will add new group features to manage fragmentation - there will be an option to fix the connection with the member that you failed to connect to by passing the link out-of-band.
+This can be particularly helpful for stable groups of 20-50 people where it's important to see all messages.

 In the long term, the only way to make groups usable is to move to a new design.
+We considered several options.

 #### Why not hosted groups with MLS?

-Initially, we considered a design with a dedicated server that hosts the group.
+Initially, we considered the design with the dedicated servers, potentially self-hosted, that host groups.
 This design would require adopting MLS (or similar) protocol for group-wide key agreement.
 Unfortunately, this design is not sufficiently resilient and easier to censor than decentralized design.
-Also, MLS protocol is very complex to implement, requires centralized component, and reduces forward secrecy.
+Also, MLS protocol is very complex to implement, requires a centralized component, and reduces forward secrecy.
 So we decided against this approach.

 #### Why not fully decentralized groups?

-We also considered roumor-mongering protocol, where all members are equal and participate in message dissemination.
+We also [considered](../docs/rfcs/2023-05-02-groups.md) roumor-mongering protocol, where all members are equal and participate in message dissemination.
 The problem with this approach is that it adds a lot of traffic for all members, even those who mostly read messages.
-Also, it still requires establishing a fully connected graph, and with large groups it becomes prohibitively expensive.
+Also, it still requires establishing a fully connected graph, and with large groups it becomes prohibitively expensive and unreliable, given that many members join public groups for a limited time.

 #### Members host the groups

-We are currently considering a middle-ground - a design where chosen owners and admins host the group, synchronising the state between them, and re-broadcasting the messages to all members.
-This puts a higher burden on some members, but these clients can be hosted in the cloud, and group owners have larger incentive to maintain group integrity.
-At the same time, group members don't need to establish connections with all other members, only with a limited number of "hosting" members.
+We are now considering a middle-ground - the design where the owners and admins host the group, synchronising the state between them, receiving and re-broadcasting the messages between all members.
+This puts a higher burden on these members, but these clients can be hosted in the cloud, and also group owners have a larger incentive to maintain group integrity.
+At the same time, this design is better for the rest of the group members, as they don't need to establish connections with all other members, only with a limited number of "hosting" members, and it also better protects their privacy, due to the lack of direct connections between most members.

-This approach avoids the need for a group-wide key agreement protocol, as hosting members are expected to have access to all content - pair-wise ratchets are sufficient.
+This approach avoids the need for a group-wide key agreement protocol, as hosting members are expected to have access to all content anyway, so pair-wise ratchets are sufficient.
 At the same time the content remains end-to-end encrypted, and protected from the outsiders.

-This approach also simplifies moderation - the message that needs to be removed simply won't reach the members before it is moderated.
+This approach also simplifies moderation - the message that needs to be removed simply won't reach the members before it is moderated (in case of automatic or policy-based moderation).

-Discovery and content search in such groups will be provided via a dedicated discovery server that will participate in the group, provide an always-online client, and also content moderation.

-A possible approach to moderation is described here.
+Discovery and content search in such groups will be provided via a dedicated discovery server that will participate in the group, provide an always-online client, and also automatic content moderation functionality - a possible approach to moderation is [described here](../docs/rfcs/2023-05-22-groups-moderation.md).

 We really look forward to your feedback on this design.